 Codes 99381-99397 are covered by most insurance plans when performed by an MD/DO – these codes are not covered by Medicare.

-This an “Once-in-a-lifetime” covered under the Medicare benefit.
+This a “Once-in-a-lifetime” covered under the Medicare benefit.
 This includes different lab test to check the patient health.
 Use HCPCS code G0402 for the initial preventive physical exam.
-This is a face-to-face visit and the beneficiaries can avail this during first 12 months of Medicare enrollment.
+This is a face-to-face visit and the beneficiaries can avail this during the first 12 months of Medicare enrollment.

-The AWV from Medicare include establishment of, or update to, family history and health features.
-The goal is health promotion and diseases prevention, however clinical lab tests are not included.
+The AWV from Medicare include the establishment of or update to, family history and health features.
+The goal is health promotion and diseases prevention, however, clinical lab tests are not included.
 AWV is not a routine medical test and Medicare won’t pay for regular physicals.
 Use HCPCS code G0438 for the initial AWV.
 This includes a personalized prevention plan of service.
 This service is covered one time in the 2nd year of eligibility.
-Co-pay, co-insurance and deductible waived.
+Co-pay, co-insurance, and deductible waived.

 Use HCPCS code G0439 for the subsequent AWV.
 This includes a personalized prevention plan of service.
 This service is covered one year after the initial AWV.
 It does not include lab tests.
 Co-pay, co-insurance, and deductible waived.